prototype99/rindeal-ebuild-repo/README.md

 ### Colophon

 - All code in this repo is licenced under GPL-2 ([full licence](./LICENSE)), if not stated otherwise.
-As opposed to other similar repositories the copyright to work that goes into developing this repository is not dedicated to the&nbsp;_Gentoo&nbsp;Foundation,&nbsp;Inc._, which means it cannot be copied into the main [Gentoo™] ebuild repository.
-TL;DR: if you're trying to get a code from here to the main [Gentoo™] ebuild repository, you're out of luck.
+- As opposed to other similar repositories the copyright to work that goes into developing this repository is not dedicated to the&nbsp;_Gentoo&nbsp;Foundation,&nbsp;Inc._, which means it cannot be legally copied to the main [Gentoo™] ebuild repository.
+<br />TL;DR: if you're trying to get a code from here to the main [Gentoo™] ebuild repository, you're out of luck.
 - _Gentoo_ is a trademark of the _Gentoo Foundation, Inc._
 - [Animal vector designed by Freepik](http://www.freepik.com/free-photos-vectors/animal)